 Since Tough Mudder events happen all over the country, weather and race conditions vary.
+One things for sure, you have to know what to wear for Tough Mudder before you venture blindly into the event.
 If you’re competing in Seattle, there will be rain or it will be overcast, so don’t think the sun will save you from the shivering hypothermia that can come about when you’re dunked in ice-cold water two or three times.
-The proper gear is important based off geography, but there are some basics important for every climate.
+The proper Tough Mudder gear is important based off geography, but there are some basics important for every climate.

 Note that more layers do not equal more warmth in the Tough Mudder; you want to be as close to bare skin as possible when competing.
 When you get wet, the more layers you’re wearing means longer drying time and more weight to carry.
 Even if you’re not competing in rainy Seattle, you will get wet.
 The course is designed to take advantage of competitors that are trying to stay dry.
 It’s impossible to avoid the water and the ensuing cold, so it makes more sense to compete in a t-shirt than in heavy, multi-layer sweats that add burdensome weight when you’re trying to boost yourself or a teammate over the 12-foot high wall or run to the next obstacle.
 Trust you’ll be working hard enough to make up for the lack of layers.

 Aside from a dry, tight-fit short sleeve top, make sure to wear dry fit socks to guard even more against the cold.
+Tough Mudder socks, ready for the abuse your feet will take, are critical.
 Traction-heavy soled running shoes will also help you climb any slippery slope.

 There’s a reason 80 percent of Tough Mudders go through the rigors of the race with a team.
 The camaraderie of teams is integral to competing and excelling.
 You need the support of your group every time you’re faced with a mental, or literal, wall.